inkstitch/pyembroidery/README.md

 pattern.add_block([0, 0, 0, 100, 100, 100, 100, 0, 0, 0], "#f00")
 ```

 When a call is made to add_stitchblock(), the thread object is required to know whether the current thread is different than the previous one.
-If a different thread is detected pyembroidery will append a COLOR_BREAK rather than SEQUENCE_BREAK after adding the stitches into the pattern.
+If a different thread is detected pystitch will append a COLOR_BREAK rather than SEQUENCE_BREAK after adding the stitches into the pattern.
 Depending on your use case, you could implement this yourself using singular calls to add_stitch_relative() or add_stitch_absolute() and then determine the type of break with COLOR_BREAK or SEQUENCE_BREAK afterwards.

 ### Middle-Level Commands: